WenChenWormBase/CitaceAdmin/README.md

 7. getStatsDiff.pl
 This script compare the current results of getCitaceStats.pl with the previous version of citace and get the difference.

+8. citacePostProcess.pl
+This script populate Paper - GO_term links based on Paper - WBProcess curation.
+Output file is citacePostProcess.ace  All ace entries contain time stamps indicating that it was inferred using a script.